-- going online at sharevote.co.uk and voting electronically.
-To do this you will need the three numbers (Voting ID, Task ID and Shareholder Reference Number (SRN)) that are printed on your proxy form; or - complete your proxy voting form and appoint the chair of the meeting to act in accordance with your instructions, and post it to the preprinted address; or - if you have registered with Equniti's online portfolio service, you can appoint the chair of the meeting as your proxy at shareview. co.uk; or - vote during the meeting in person by attending the venue.
+going online at shareview.co.uk and voting electronically.
+To do this you will need to create an online portfolio using your Shareholder Reference Number (SRN) that is printed on your proxy form; or

+- complete your proxy voting form and appoint the chair of the meeting to act in accordance with your instructions, and post it to the preprinted address; or - if you have already registered with Equiniti's online portfolio service, you can appoint the chair of the meeting as your proxy at shareview.co.uk; or - vote during the meeting in person by attending the venue.

-Proxy votes must be received by 11.00am on Wednesday 19 July 2023.
-Further information can be found on page 22.
+Proxy votes must be received by 11.00am on Wednesday 17 July 2024.
+Further information can be found on page 23.
 The results of the poll will be announced to the London Stock Exchange and will be published on our website as soon as reasonably practicable after the meeting.